 The radio protocol architecture of NB-IoT (and LTE) is separated into control plane and user plane.
-Control plane consists of protocols which control the radio access bearers and the connection between the UE and the network.
-The highest layer of control plane is called Non-Access Stratum (NAS), which conveys the radio signaling between the UE and the EPC, passing transparently through radio network.
-It is responsible for authentication, security control, mobility management and bearer management.
+The control plane consists of protocols which control the radio access bearers and the connection between the UE and the network.
+The highest layer of control plane is called Non-Access Stratum (NAS), which conveys the radio signaling between the UE and the Evolved Packet Core (EPC), passing transparently through the radio network.
+NAS responsible for authentication, security control, mobility management and bearer management.

-Access Stratum (AS) is the functional layer below NAS, and in control plane it consists of Radio Resource Control protocol (RRC)

-[TGPP36331], which handles connection establishment and release functions, broadcast of system information, radio bearer establishment, reconfiguration and release.
+Access Stratum (AS) is the functional layer below NAS, and in the control plane it consists of Radio Resource Control protocol (RRC) [TGPP36331], which handles connection establishment and release functions, broadcast of system information, radio bearer establishment, reconfiguration and release.
 RRC configures the user and control planes according to the network status.
 There exists two RRC states, RRC Idle or RRC Connected, and RRC entity controls the switching between these states.
-In RRC Idle, the network knows that the UE is present in the network and the UE can be reached in case of incoming call.
-In this state the UE monitors paging, performs cell measurements and cell selection and acquires system information.
-Also the UE can receive broadcast and multicast data, but it is not expected to transmit or receive singlecast data.
-In RRC Connected the UE has a connection to the eNodeB, the network knows the UE location on cell level and the UE may receive and transmit singlecast RRC Connected mode is established, when the UE is expected to be active in the network, to transmit or receive data.
-Connection is released, switching to RRC Idle, when there is no traffic to save the UE battery and radio resources.
-However, a new feature was introduced for NB-IoT, as mentioned earlier, which allows data to be transmitted from the MME directly to the UE, while the UE is in RRC Idle transparently to the eNodeB.
+In RRC Idle, the network knows that the UE is present in the network and the UE can be reached in case of incoming call/downlink data.
+In this state, the UE monitors paging, performs cell measurements and cell selection and acquires system information.
+Also the UE can receive broadcast and multicast data. but it is not expected to transmit or receive unicast data.
+In RRC Connected the UE has a connection to the eNodeB, the network knows the UE location on the cell level and the UE may receive and transmit unicast data.
+An RRC connection is established when the UE is expected to be active in the network, to transmit or receive data.
+The RRC connection is released, switching back to RRC Idle, when there is no more traffic in order to preserve UE battery life and radio resources.
+However, a new feature was introduced for NB-IoT, as mentioned earlier, which allows data to be transmitted from the MME directly to the UE transparently to the eNodeB, thus bypassing AS functions.